RapestaNatalia/WeatherApp/README.md

         WEATHER_KEY= '####'
         IP_API_URL='http://api.ipapi.com/'
     5.  npm start
 ## Public the server for testing the mobile app.
 In this case we need the public ip.

-    1. https://ngrok.com/ is a good option.
+[Ngrox system](https://ngrok.com) is a good option.
-    Press get started for free and follow the instruction (download, unzip ngrox and connect it with the port of the server).
+    Press **get started for free** and follow the instructions: download, unzip ngrox and connect it with the port of the server.

 ## Client:
     1. Replace ngrox-url in config/environment/index  server's url for the ngrox url obtained in the previous steps 'ngrox-url/v1/'
-    2. cd weatherApp
+    2. cd weatherApp/WeatherApp
     3. npm install
     4. npx react-native run-android
+    5. cd ios
+    6. pod install
+    7. cd ..
+    8. npx react-native run-ios

 ## Test server part - external api:
     1. Replace ngrox-url in api-test.js file for the ngrox url obtained in the previous steps
     2.  cd server
     3.  npm test